LostBeard/blazorjs-docs/docs/blazorjs/intro.md

 - JSObject - JSObject is an alternative to IJSObjectReference and IJSInProcessObjectReference that, when inherited, allows wrapping a Javascript object for use in Blazor WASM with full access to properties, methods, events, and constructors.
 - Callback - Callback is used to pass .Net methods to Javascript.

+### Supported .Net Versions
+- Blazor WebAssembly .Net 6, 7, and 8
+- - Tested VS Template: Blazor WebAssembly Standalone App
+- Blazor United .Net 8 (in WebAssembly project only)
+- - Tested VS Template: Blazor Web App (Auto or WebAssembly interactive mode)

 ### Features
-- Supports Blazor WebAssembly .Net 6, 7, and 8.
-- 210+ strongly typed JSObject wrappers included in BlazorJS including DOM, WebGL, WebRTC, and Promises allow direct interaction with Javascript
+- 260+ strongly typed JSObject wrappers ([listed here](https://blazorjs.spawndev.com/JSObjectTypeInfo)) included in BlazorJS including DOM, Crypto, WebGL, WebRTC, and Promises allow direct interaction with Javascript
 - Use Javascript libraries in Blazor without writing any Javascript code
 - BlazorJSRuntime wraps the default JSRuntime adding additional functionality
 - Create new Javascript objects directly from Blazor
 - Get and set Javascript object properties as well as access methods
-- Pass .Net methods to Javascript using Callback.Create or Callback.CreateOne methods.
-Or even with the .Net operators += and -= with JSEventCallback.
+- Easily pass .Net methods to Javascript using JSEventCallback, Callback.Create or Callback.CreateOne methods
 - 2 options for wrapping your Javascript objects for direct manipulation from Blazor (No javascript required!)
 - - Create a class that inherits JSObject and defines the methods, properties, events, and constructors of your Javascript object (best option)
 - - Create an interface that implements IJSObject and defines the methods and properties of your Javascript object (more limited than JSObject option)
+- Use SpawnDev.BlazorJS.WebWorkers to enable calling Blazor services in SharedWorkers and DedicatedWorkers
+- Run Blazor WASM in ServiceWorkers to handle ServiceWorker events in .Net
 - Supports Promises, Union method parameters, passing undefined to Javascript, and more

 # Issues and Feature requests